HericksonWillianCordeiro/HericksonWCordeiro/README.md

-:computer: I'm Front-End Developer!
+:computer: I'm Fullstack Developer!

 :house_with_garden: I’m from Brazil.

 :books: I’m currently learning everything.

-:outbox_tray: 2021 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: create a new project and find a new job.

 [Portifólio](https://hericksonwcordeiro.github.io/Herickson/)